Material / Atmospheric Tools

 Displacement

 Displacement mapping helps you add more depth to your materials.
-This process typically relies on a texture called displacement map, or height map.
+This process typically relies on a texture called a displacement map, or height map.
 The functionality works differently between UE5 versions.

 In UE5.1, UE5.2 and UE5.3, displacement is available but doesn't work on meshes with Nanite enabled on them.
 If you want to use displacement on these older versions, always ensure that Nanite is not enabled on your static meshes.
 Internally, we use World Position Offset in the node graph to have displacement in those versions.
 This basically moves the vertices of your mesh, vs generating new, denser geometry on the fly.
 Important here to use a surface with enough triangles.
 By using the plane from Create -> Mesh Primitives -> Plane you get a good dense plane.